GNGscr/Thaiislands/README.md

 - 🃏 **Hotel cards with flip animations**:
   - Tapping a hotel card reveals a back-side with booking with a link button options
-  - Tapping outside flips it back smoothly
+  - Tapping on it again (not on button) flips it back smoothly

 - 🎯 **Hotel filtering by region**:
   Filter buttons allow users to explore hotels by area (e.g. West Coast, North, East), improving discoverability.